Peppers16/advent_of_code_2022/README.md

 non-competitive and you're encouraged to share solutions or try out new languages if you want to!

-Note: this repo is public so don't paste anything internal-only (for some reason).
+Note: this repo is public so if for some reason you feel like pasting something internal-only: don't!